ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 <figure>
   <img
   src="./images/section-3-baseline-spec-identity-authorities.png"
+      alt="The figure depicts from ledt to right an Identity System that is using a Decentralized Identity comprised of a DID Registrar and a Verifiable Credentials Registrar, and a Federated Identity comprised of an OpenID Connect Provider.
+The depicted IRegistry to the right of the Identity System is using is dpecited as being both a Decentralizd Identity Verifier and an OpenID Connect Relying Party. "
   >
   <figcaption>Figure 5: Example of a Delineation of the Identity and Credential issuing authorities used in a BPI and their management within a BPI using Decentralized Identity Verifiers and OpenID Connect Relying Party as examples; Source: Oliver Terbu (ConsenSys)</figcaption>
 </figure>